dojot/docs/source/installation-guide.rst

 ``admin`` and the password is ``admin``.
 You also can interact with platform using the :ref:`Components and APIs`.

-Read the :doc:`tutorials/using-api-interface` and :doc:`tutorials/using-web-interface` for more information about how to interact with the platform.
+Read the :doc:`using-api-interface` and :doc:`using-web-interface` for more information about how to interact with the platform.

 Kubernetes
 ----------